protontypes/LibreSelery/README.md

 ## Contribution
 Constributors on the master branch will probably get emails with cryptocurrency.
 Only git profiles with emails on the Github profile page are considered.
-We will never send a URL in the note.

 # Knowledge Base
 * [Knowledge-Links](https://github.com/protontypes/openselery/wiki/Knowledge-Links)